MH-Alsubhi/item-catalog-ud/README.md

 # Item catalog project
 ## Item catalog is an application that provides a list of items within a variety of categories as well as provide a user registration and authentication system.
 Registered users will have the ability to post, edit and delete their own items.
-### for this project i will list programming languages and divided them into categories.
+### For this project i will list programming languages and divided them into categories.